EthanM2026/SeafarerEngine/README.md

 # SeafarerEngine
-An engine for ocean-themes games
+An engine for ocean-themed games